GerHobbelt/cef-wiki/ChromiumUpdate.md

 * *Target* is the Chromium version that has been selected for this update.
 * *Channel* is newest available version from the Chromium canary channel as listed at https://omahaproxy.appspot.com/.

-If you would prefer to manually pick the Chromium version see the "Choosing the Chromium version manually" section below.
-This is useful when updating to a specific Chromium milestone version, for example.
+**If you would prefer to manually pick the Chromium version see the "Choosing the Chromium version manually" section below.
+This is useful when updating to a specific Chromium milestone version, for example.**

-B\.
-Run CEF's `patch_updater.py` script to update the Chromium patch files in the `patch/patches` directory.
+### B\.
+Run CEF's `patch_updater.py` script

-Sometimes patches cannot be updated automatically.
-In that case the `automate-git.py` script will fail with output like the following:
+This will update the Chromium patch files in the `patch/patches` directory.
+If patch files cannot be updated automatically the `automate-git.py` script will fail.

+**If one or more patch files have unresolved conflicts you will get a failure like the following:**

 ```
 --------------------------------------------------------------------------------